sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 Change that to `dgco` for comma separators, `dgap` for apostrophes, `dgdo` for dots.

+The [FiraCode][] wiki show how to [enable stylistic-sets][], and you can kind of extrapolate from their documentation where to insert `dgsp` for this feature.

+Alternatively the `--always-on=dgsp` command line argument would modify the font to enable the chosen feature with `calt`, which is on by default, so you don't have to fight with configuration files.

 I've also added `dghx`, to force the grouping of hex strings without any prefix as hexadecimal, and to group them appropriately.
 This might be useful when you have CSS markup on a column of data which is definitely